Orioles hit 4 HRs, beat slumping Blue Jays 6-4 (Apr 14, 2017) | FOX Sports

 Orioles hit 4 HRs, beat slumping Blue Jays 6-4 (Apr 14, 2017)

+TORONTO (AP) The Toronto Blue Jays and Baltimore Orioles got a bit of a scare Friday night – from home plate umpire Dale Scott.

-TORONTO (AP) Home plate umpire Dale Scott was hit in the face mask by a foul tip from Baltimore slugger Mark Trumbo on Friday night, casting a shadow over the Orioles’ 6-4 victory over the struggling Toronto Blue Jays.
+Scott sustained a concussion when he was hit in the face mask by a foul tip from Baltimore slugger Mark Trumbo, casting a shadow over the Orioles’ 6-4 victory over the sputtering Blue Jays.

 Scott recoiled after the ball struck the bottom of his mask and staggered backward before going down on one knee in the eighth inning.
 After being examined by Blue Jays trainer George Poulis, the veteran crew chief lay down on his back on the turf behind home plate and received further attention from paramedics and Toronto’s team physician, Dr. Irv Feferman.

 Once his neck was immobilized on a spinal board, Scott was lifted onto a cart and driven off the field.
-The game resumed with second base umpire Brian Knight working behind home plate.
+He will skip the remainder of the weekend series.

 J.J.
 Hardy hit a two-run homer for first-place Baltimore, which improved to 4-0 against Toronto.
 Chris Davis, Jonathan Schoop, and Seth Smith also connected, and Wade Miley (1-0) pitched six innings for his first win of the season.

-Toronto has dropped seven in a row, extending its franchise-worst start.
+Toronto has dropped seven in a row to fall to 1-9, extending its franchise-worst start.
 The Blue Jays’ 28 runs are the fewest in the majors.

+”We were able to get some runs across today,” Blue Jays first baseman Justin Smoak said. ”There just weren’t enough there at the end.”

+Devon Travis snapped a 0-for-29 slump with an RBI single off Orioles closer Zach Britton in the ninth.
+Britton struck out former teammate Steve Pearce with runners at first and second to earn his fifth save.

 Before the game, Toronto put slugging third baseman Josh Donaldson on the 10-day disabled list with a sore right calf.
-It’s the first DL stint of his career.
+It’s the first DL stint of Donaldson’s career.

+Baltimore took a 1-0 lead in the second when Davis scored on a wild pitch.
+Toronto answered with two in the bottom half to lead for the first time in 35 innings, but the Orioles reclaimed the advantage by going deep twice in the fifth.

+”That’s what Baltimore does as well as anybody in baseball,” Gibbons said. ”That’s what flipped that game right there.”

-Blue Jays ace Aaron Sanchez (0-1) allowed five runs and seven hits in 5 1/3 innings.
+Blue Jays ace Aaron Sanchez (0-1) allowed five runs and seven hits, including three homers, in 5 1/3 innings.

+”When you leave balls over the middle of the plate to a good-hitting team like them, that’s what they do with them,” Sanchez said.

 Davis’ drive in the sixth was the 18th of his career at Rogers Centre.
 Smith connected against Ryan Tepera in the ninth.